Scientific Name: Xenodermus javanicus

 Diet and Feeding

 Feeding Dragon snakes is very straight-forward as long as they have settled in well.
 In the wild, their diet primarily consists of tadpoles, frogs and small fish.
-I have had the most success feeding tree frog tadpoles, which are readily available from various suppliers on eBay.
-The size of the tadpole depends on the size of your Dragon snake, but typically most fresh imports are of size to take medium - large sized tree frog tadpoles, which are easily offered by placing 3-5 tadpoles in the water dish every five days.
-You will want to keep the water in the dish as shallow as possible, allowing only enough water for the tadpoles to comfortably swim, otherwise they will jump out.
+I have had the most success feeding mosquito fish, tree frog tadpoles and developed tree frog adults.
+You can find feeder fish and tree frog tadpoles from various suppliers on eBay.
+Smaller imports will be of size to take medium - large sized tree frog tadpoles or small feeder fish, which are easily offered by placing 3-5 tadpoles or 1-2 fish in the water dish every five days.
+You will want to keep the water in the dish as shallow as possible, allowing only enough water for the tadpoles or fish to comfortably swim, otherwise they will jump out.

 Treating for Parasites